 5.2 User Experience with Variant Labels

 The case study reports discussed issues to be considered from the user’s perspective, such as input methods like keyboards, and software issues.
 While many of these issues are directly relevant to user experience of IDNs, they are not a result of variant labels as such (although input methods may drive some calls for variants).
 The use or expectation of IDN variant TLDs, however, affects user experience and this section explores those issues.
-On top of these issues, it is important to keep in mind the limitations in the overall Internet operating environment described in Section 1.
+On top of these issues, it is important to keep in mind the limitations in the overall Internet operating environment described in section 1.

 5.2.1 IDNA2003 to IDNA2008 migration issues